TheTypoMaster/gray.net.au/posts/2010/10/04/When_good_intentions_turn_bad.rst

 .. title: When good intentions turn bad
 .. slug: When_good_intentions_turn_bad
 .. date: 2010-10-04 03:34:20 UTC+10:00
-.. tags: tech,blog,James
+.. tags: tech,blog,email
-.. category:
+.. category: Site
 .. link:

 If anyone is wondering what the heck happened to the weather